FAQ

 Authentication involves DFAT verifying that the seal and signature on the notarised documents belong to the Notary Public who notarised them.

-Once the document has been authenticated by DFAT, it must be presented to the relevant foreign consulate or embassy in Australia before it can be sent to the destination country.
+Once the document has been authenticated by DFAT, it may need to presented to the relevant foreign consulate or embassy in Australia before it can be sent to the destination country.

 Swift Notary FAQs